A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

-In Stage~1 of the TSRBLOD reduction process, we construct reduced corrector problems for each~$T$, parameterized towards the respective FE shape functions on $T$.
-Based on Stage~1, we form a reduced two-scale space
+\textbf{Stage 1 of TSRBLOD.} In Stage~1 of the TSRBLOD reduction process, we construct reduced spaces for the corrector problems \eqref{eq:loc_cor_problems} for each~$T$, parameterized towards the respective FE shape functions on $T$.
+Assuming such respective Stage~1 spaces $\Vfrbkt[T]$ to be given, we form a reduced two-scale space